appium/appium/docs/running-on-osx.md

   using the android SDK tools.
 Remember the name you give the AVD, so that you can launch an emulator with it and run tests against it.
 * Make sure that `hw.battery=yes` in your AVD's `config.ini`.
-* There exists a hardware accelerated emulator for android, it has it's own limitations.
+* There exists a hardware accelerated emulator for android, it has its own limitations.
 For more information you can check out this [page](https://github.com/appium/appium/blob/master/docs/android-hax-emulator.md).